Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - A.8.1.v) Fast debug info must be kept off.
 - A.8.1.w) Debug profiler must be kept off.
 \
-- A.8.1.x) Exception: Using Optifine in glitched categories is not recommended.
+- A.8.1.x) Exception: Using OptiFine in glitched categories is not recommended.
 - A.8.1.y) Light, Standard, and Ultra are the only versions of OptiFine that may be used.
 This excludes Multi-Core, Smooth, and AA releases for Minecraft Pre 1.3.
 #entangled[Entangled Rule(s):]\
 #entangled[A.8.1 is referenced by: ] #entangledRule("A.6.4.b.i")\
 A.8.2) All versions of Fabric Loader are allowed.
-- A.8.2.a) Guidance: Fabric Loader is required to load all other non-Optifine mods.
+- A.8.2.a) Guidance: Fabric Loader is required to load all other non-OptiFine mods.
 - A.8.2.b) Guidance: Version 0.16.0+ should be used as some mods only support this version of Fabric Loader and above.
 - A.8.2.c) Clarification: FabricAPI must not be used.
 A.8.3) All versions of Legacy Fabric Intermediaries are allowed.